Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### HTML

-Name validation - Using the ‘type=”text”’ attribute on the form with a ‘minlength=”3”’ Username validation - Using the ‘type=”email”’ attribute to make sure that the input follows the traditional email format.
+- Name validation - Using the `type=”text”` attribute on the form with a `minlength=”3”`
+- Username validation - Using the `type=”email”` attribute to make sure that the input follows the traditional email format.
-Profile and campaign images - Using the ‘type=”file”’ attribute and specifying that it will only accept a ‘.jpg’ file.
+- Profile and campaign images - Using the `type=”file”` attribute and specifying that it will only accept a `.jpg` file.
-Password - Using the ‘type=”password”’ attribute on the form with a ‘minlength=”5”’
+- Password - Using the `type=”password”` attribute on the form with a `minlength=”5”`

 ### Python

-Username Validation - As we are using user emails as usernames, in the register function we check to see if the email is already in the database giving a different response on whether the user is registering or trying to login.
+- Username Validation - As we are using user emails as usernames, in the register function we check to see if the email is already in the database giving a different response on whether the user is registering or trying to login.
-Password - For registering we do basic checks to see if the two password inputs match for creating the user password.
+- Password - For registering we do basic checks to see if the two password inputs match for creating the user password.
-Password - When the user is logging in, we grab the user data from the database and check the hashed password with the one that is stored for that user.
+- Password - When the user is logging in, we grab the user data from the database and check the hashed password with the one that is stored for that user.
-Images - I am using ‘app.config['MAX_CONTENT_LENGTH']’ to set the max size of the file, giving a flash message for the user.
+  -Images - I am using `app.config['MAX_CONTENT_LENGTH']` to set the max size of the file, giving a flash message for the user.

 ## Online resources